-- Fines; Suspension of Privileges.
-In addition to such other rights as are Section 1. specifically granted under the Master Deed and these Amended By-Laws, the Association shall have the right to impose monetary fines in an amount not to exceed \$50.00 for each violation of the Governing Documents, which fines shall be a lien upon the Unit of the violator.
-Each day that a violation continues shall be deemed a separate violation, for which additional penalties of \$50.00 per day may be assessed, provided, however, that the total fine for any continuing violation may not exceed \$500.00.
-The Association shall also have the right to suspend an Owner's right to vote or any person's right to use the Common Elements if such person has been found to be in violation of any duty imposed under the Master Deed, these Amended By-Laws, or any rules and regulations duly adopted hereunder; provided, however, nothing herein shall authorize the Board to limit ingress and egress to or from a Unit.
-In addition, the Board may suspend any services provided by the Association to a Unit Owner or the Owner's Unit if the Owner is more than thirty (30) days delinquent in paying any assessment or other charges owed to the Association.
-No fines or other penalties will be imposed for violations of the Governing Documents before the Owner has been provided notice of the right to participate in Alternate Dispute Resolution pursuant to Article XIV of these Amended By-Laws and the attached Schedule "A." - Section 2.
+- Section 1.
+Fines; Suspension of Privileges.
+In addition to such other rights as are specifically granted under the Master Deed, the Association shall have the right to impose monetary fines in accordance with the procedures set forth in Article XIII, Section 1, which fines shall be a lien upon the Unit of the violator, and the Association shall have the right to suspend a Unit Owner's right to vote or any person's right to use the Common Elements if such person has been found to be in violation of any duty imposed under the Master Deed, these Amended By-Laws, or any rules and regulations duly adopted hereunder; provided, however, nothing herein shall authorize the Board to limit ingress and egress to or from a Unit.
+In addition, the Board may suspend any services provided by the Association to a Unit Owner or the Owner's Unit if the Owner is more than thirty (30) days delinquent in paying any assessment or other charges owed to the Association. - Section 2.
 Additional Enforcement Rights.
-Notwithstanding anything to the contrary in this Article, the Board may elect to enforce any provision of the Master Deed, these Amended

-By-Laws, or the rules of the Association by self-help or, following compliance with the procedures set forth in Article XIV of these Amended By-Laws, if applicable, by suit at law or in equity to enjoin any violation or to recover monetary damages or both without the necessity of compliance with the procedures set forth above.
-In any such action, to the maximum extent permissible, the Unit Owner responsible for the violation of which abatement is sought shall pay all costs of the Association, including reasonable attorneys' fees actually incurred.
+Notwithstanding anything to the contrary in this Article, the Board may elect to enforce any provision of the Master Deed, these Amended By-Laws, or the rules of the Association by self-help or, following compliance with the procedures set forth in Article XIV of these Amended By-Laws, if applicable, by suit at law or in equity to enjoin any violation or to recover monetary damages or both without the necessity of compliance with the procedures set forth above.
+In any such action, to the maximum extent permissible, the Unit Owner responsible for the violation of which abatement is sought shall pay all costs of the Association, including reasonable attorneys' fees actually incurred. - Section 3.

-Section 3.
 Obligation to Enforce.
 The Association will have an obligation to enforce the Governing Documents if the failure to do so would have a material detrimental impact upon the value of any of the Units or would materially affect the common welfare of the Unit Owners.
 In all other instances, the Association will not be obligated to enforce every violation of the terms, conditions, covenants, restrictions, rules or regulations contained in any of the Governing Documents if the Board determines, in the reasonable exercise of its discretion, that it is imprudent, impractical or infeasible to enforce any particular rule or regulation; it having been determined that it is in the best interest of the Unit Owners to vest the Board's discretion in the Board with respect to the enforcement of the Governing Documents.
-Nothing in the Governing Documents is intended to prevent any Unit Owner from undertaking an appropriate action at law or in equity to enforce the terms of any of the Governing Documents.
+Nothing in the Governing Documents is intended to prevent any Unit Owner from undertaking an appropriate action at law or in equity to enforce the terms of any of the Governing Documents. - Section 4.

-Section 4.
 Delegation.
 The Association is not obligated to provide any of the foregoing enforcement process or procedures to the extent that they have been previously delegated to the CCA.